share-me/init_raspberry/README.md

 # What will be installed ?

+Init your raspberry from scratch!
+If you're interested by only one software, partial installation can be done (see installation section below)

 - 0.system_configuration.yml  # Basic configuration (IP, keyboard layout, timezone, hostname, network, ...)
 - 1.docker.yml                # Prerequisite to run other apps (Pihole, ...)
 - 2.pihole.yml                # Local DNS, filters advertisements on local network